hwride/my-books/README.md

 ## Database

-We use Prisma for our database schema and client management, and PlanetScale for database hosting.
+We use Prisma for our database schema and client management, and Supabase for database hosting.

 The source of truth for our database schema is the Prisma schema under [`prisma/schema.prisma`](prisma/schema.prisma).